astronomer/docs/software/install-gcp-standard.md

 Check the Airflow namespace.
 If pods are changing at all, then the Houston API trusts the registry.

-If you have Airflow pods in the state "ImagePullBackoff", check the pod description.
+If you have Airflow pods in the state `ImagePullBackoff`, check the pod description.
 If you see an x509 error, ensure that you have:

-- Configured containerd’s `config_path` to point to `/etc/containerd/certs.d`
+- Configured containerd’s `config_path` to point to `/etc/containerd/certs.d`.
 - Added the `privateCaCertsAddToHost` key-value pairs to your Helm chart.

 If you missed these steps during installation, follow the steps in [Apply a config change](apply-platform-config.md) to add them after installation.
-If you are using a base image such as CoreOS that does not permit values to be changed, or you otherwise can't modify `config.yaml`, please contact Astronomer for additional configuration assistance.
+If you are using a base image such as CoreOS that does not permit values to be changed, or you otherwise can't modify `config.yaml`, contact [Astronomer support](https://support.astronomer.io) for additional configuration assistance.

 ## What's next